 There are 4 types of abuse; neglect, sexual, physical and emotional abuse and everybody working within Dawny’s Day Care will have sound knowledge to be aware of any signs or symptoms of abuse (please refer to the Child Protection Policy).
 This may be some form of physical injury, something the child has said or a severe change in behaviour.
-Carly Summers, the safeguarding officer (Designated Safeguarding Lead) has undergone the Module one, two and three of Surrey County Council’s safeguarding training, Carly Summers will relay all information to staff to ensure all staffs’ knowledge of safeguarding is regularly updated.
-Kirsty Ault has also completed the Surrey County Council safeguarding training and will work alongside Carly Summers in any safeguarding case.
+Carly Summers, the safeguarding officer (Designated Safeguarding Lead) has undergone the Module one and two of Surrey County Council’s safeguarding training, Carly Summers will relay all information to staff to ensure all staffs’ knowledge of safeguarding is regularly updated.
+Dawn Mitchell, Kirsty Ault, Natalie O’Connell and Joanne Owen have also completed the Surrey County Council safeguarding training and will work alongside Carly Summers in any safeguarding case.

 If there are any indicators that we are made aware of then all information will be recorded and kept on file.
 This information will be kept confidential.
 All information will be reported to the manager and Designated Safeguarding Lead, Carly Summers, who will deal with the case.